-- Try to get to a safe location. - Try to remain as calm as possible. - Call 9-1-1 if you feel you are in immediate danger. - Seek medical attention as needed. - Consider telling someone you trust what happened. - Report the occurrence to Campus Safety, the on-call Resident Assistant, and/or the police.
+- Try to get to a safe location.

+- Try to remain as calm as possible.

+- Call 9-1-1 if you feel you are in immediate danger.
+See 9-1-1 addressing on pages 2-4.

+- Seek medical attention as needed.

+- Consider telling someone you trust what happened.

+- Report the occurrence to Campus Safety, the on-call Resident Assistant, and/or the police.

-Preserve evidence of the occurrence.
+- Preserve evidence of the occurrence.